 6. PSC Register

-From 2016, all companies must now keep a record of all ‘People of Significant Control’ – this includes people who own 25% or more of the shares in a limited company, or have 25% or more of the voting rights.
+All companies must now keep a record of all ‘People of Significant Control’ – this includes people who own 25% or more of the shares in a limited company, or have 25% or more of the voting rights.
 Following the initial formation, this information is updated via the Confirmation Statement which all companies are required to submit to Companies House each year, to keep the registrar up-to-date.

 7. Articles of Association